Market Data Cleansing

 Following break testing (preliminary and overlay), you will need to resolve any actual breaks within a given stream.
 Streams are defined according to the task granularity settings, with the ‘Overlay Breaks’ phase split by curve configuration first.

-On the Market Data Break Test - Resolver page, we will start guiding you through the break test resolution process for market data.
+On the Market Data Cleansing Break Test - Resolver page, we will start guiding you through the break test resolution process for market data.

 More specifically, you can refer directly to the following pages for more detail on: